Local Title Sponsor

-Please tell your friends that there will be race day registrations.
+Please tell your friends that there WILL BE race day registration!

 In order to ensure bike security every participant arriving to race site will be stopped as they are initially entering transition and they will receive two (2) bracelets.
 The first bracelet will be placed on the participant’s wrist and the second bracelet will be put on the participant’s bike.
 The two bracelets have matching numbers and in order to leave transition after the race is complete the participant must have both bracelets with the same matching number.
 You will be asked to show your bracelet on your wrist every time you enter transition.

-Water Quality is Good.
+Water Quality is Excellent.
 We are the only race series to have a Water Quality Guarantee.
-The Water Quality Guarantee Page has all the details.

 Race Day Registration Process

 In an effort to make your day go a little smoother we have put together a short video clip which highlights the process on race day.
 You can also read the Race Day Guide, Racking By BIB Number and Race Rules & Etiquette Guide, all of which can be found in our Athlete Resource Section of our website.

 Racking by BIB number

 Bikes are racked by BIB Number.
 The BIB numbers are assigned by age and gender so for most athletes that means you will be racked with people in your age group and gender.
 If you are new to our races, please read the section in our Athlete Resource Library on Racking Your Bike

 Free Race Day Photos is just one of the many perks you get with racing with us and we believe this is the most memorable and meaningful keepsake of your race experience.
 You’ll be able to print the photos, frame them, share them on social media, use them on your websites, make a poster of yourself, keychains, or whatever you desire.